History of Town

 Finally, Victor became a prominent manufacturing center with such significant industries as the Wilcox-Johnson Tank Company, the Victor Preserving Company, and Locke Insulators.
 Fred Locke of Locke Insulators invented the porcelain insulator and he invented a low expansion glass material, which Corning Glass later marketed as Flameware, one of its Pyrex ovenware lines.

 With the ground breaking on October 25, 1946, for an expanse of the New York State Thruway, Victor became part of suburban growth.
 In 1971, Eastview Mall was built and since that time high-tech industries, manufacturing companies, small businesses, and another mall have found Victor an attractive location.
-Within commuting distance of the City of Rochester, Victor has appealed to many commuters, making it a market for numerous upper-income homes.

 Additional Information & Resources